"The Glory of God is man fully alive"

 Each small decision we make contributes to meaningful change in the world.
 Before we leave this earth, let’s commit to understanding our lives more deeply, supporting one another, and growing with every step.

-The "Faith and Miles: Devotions for the Runner’s Soul" series unfolds in roughly chronological order, but each story and devotion stands alone, waiting to possibly help you in your own journey.
+The "Faith and Miles: Devotions for the Runner’s Soul" series unfolds in roughly chronological order, but each story and devotion stand alone, waiting to possibly help you in your own journey.

 Blessings to you all,